Tanishk-Sharma/Python-Concepts/README.md

 # Python-Concepts

-Python is powerful and helps us solve many Business problems.
+Python is powerful and helps us solve many complex problems in a simple way.

 But to harness all the Python has to offer, we must be aware of concepts in Python.